JoshuaKeyz/quotationAppBackend/README.md

 ```javascript
     {error: 'unregistered contractor'}
 ```

+### Getting a list of quotations made to a consumer
+The consumer has the possiblility to see all quotes assigned to him/her as well as the contractor email and the distance between the consumer himself and the contractor, before accepting a quotation, using the following API:

 ### Expiration of quotes in 5 minutes
     If i were to implement the expiration of quotes in 5 minutes, I would create two web services on my docker stack of services, that accepts REST requests from this current REST API on different ports.
 One of them would be responsible for checking for expired quotes and the other for deletion of the expired quotes.